 (Update: we now have an audit log as referenced in question Q5 below.
-The audit log can be found here.)
+The audit log can be found here.
+This post and the audit log have been updated as of October 15, 2018.)

 We’ve enjoyed working with NISO on the NISO Altmetrics Initiative since it began in June of 2013.
 Their Working Group C has created a Draft of the Recommended Practice around altmetrics data quality and a code of conduct.